 Tomi Francis

 I am a Postdoctoral Research Fellow in Philosophy at the Global Priorities Institute, University of Oxford.
-My research is mostly in normative ethics (especially population ethics) and decision theory.
-I'm also interested in practical ethics, logic and the philosophy of mathematics.
+I work in moral philosophy and decision theory.
 Currently I mostly think about questions which are relevant for assessing the strengths of our moral reasons to improve the long-term future of humanity.
-More about me here.
-Download my CV here.
+At the moment, that mostly means population ethics, interpersonal aggregation, and moral decision making under conditions of risk.
+I also work on the ethics of artificial intelligence.

-Website updated: February 2023
+Website updated: October 2024

 Contact information: